24/7 Software Menu

 Trust us.
 You need all the extra time you can get.

-Provide 2-way text communication as a channel for customers to instantly report issues, and for staff that may not have incident management mobile apps.
+Provide text messaging software as a channel for customers to instantly report issues, and for staff that may not have incident management mobile apps.

 In many cases, incidents have gone unnoticed or escalated before adding thousands of extra eyes to assist in reporting issues.